 In Furiously Happy: A Funny Book About Horrible Things, Jenny Lawson uses “furiously happy” as a weapon to counter mental illness, and intends to “destroy the goddamn universe with my irrational joy and I will spew forth pictures of clumsy kittens and baby puppies adopted by raccoons and MOTHERFUCKING NEWBORN LLAMAS DIPPED IN GLITTER AND THE BLOOD OF SEXY VAMPIRES.”
 This is my kind of gal, someone who doesn’t let depression stop her from embracing her quirkiness and finding humour in the world around her.

 Some chapters talk specifically about mental illness, but the majority are funny anecdotes.
-The book is jam-packed with all kinds of critters ranging from living to taxidermied to costumes, including Rory the scary as hell taxidermied raccoon on the front cover.
-There are also random observational rants, e.g. about female clothes not having pockets, and a pocketbook being neither pocket nor book.
-She talked about being bewildered by a Japanese computerized toilet, leaving me wanting to shout me too soul-sister!
+The book is jam-packed with all kinds of critters, ranging from living to taxidermied to costumes.
+This includes Rory, the scary as hell taxidermied raccoon on the front cover.
+There are also random rants, e.g. about female clothes not having pockets, and a pocketbook being neither pocket nor book.
+When she talked about being bewildered by a Japanese computerized toilet, I wanted to shout me too soul-sister!

 She challenges some of the stigma around mental illness and its treatment.
 She sarcastically observed that if someone’s cancer returned, “it’s probably just a reaction to too much gluten or not praying correctly.
 Right?”
 And then there was the gem about dealing with medication side effects “which can include ‘feeling excessively stabby’ when coupled with some asshole telling you that ‘your medication not working is just proof you don’t really need medication at all.'”

-I don’t usually rely quite so heavily on quotes when writing reviews, but Jenny’s words are far funnier than mine, and I wanted to share some of my favourites.
-This book is laugh out loud hilarious, and a delightfully sneaky way of attacking stigma without being primarily about mental health.
-You will read more about taxidermy than you could ever imagined, and you might even be tempted to get your very own taxidermied armadillo purse (yup, that’s a real thing, Google it).
+I don’t usually include so many quotes in reviews, but Jenny’s words are far funnier than mine.
+This book is laugh-out-loud hilarious, and it’s a delightfully sneaky way of attacking stigma without being about mental health.
+You’ll read more about taxidermy than you could have ever imagined; heck, you might even be tempted to get your very own taxidermied armadillo purse (yup, that’s a thing, Google it).